JKirchartz/jkirchartz.github.com/_posts/2009-07-30-hacks-fontburner.md

     });
 {% endhighlight %}

-Hey look, CSS... this is EXACTLY what we want, and editing this script will give us much more control & options for fontburner.
-I suggest removing the h1, h2, and h3 tags from the selectors string in line 9 of this code, you probably shouldn't put CSS on a tag itself unless you're sure it's neccessary.
-Now lets move down to that lovely CSS... here you can change the font color, text- decoration, underling, weight, but there is a lot more you can do, hack away.
+Hey look, CSS, this is EXACTLY what we want, and editing this script will give us much more control & options for fontburner.
+I suggest removing the h1, h2, and h3 tags from the selectors string in line 9 of this code, you probably shouldn't put CSS on a tag itself unless you're sure it's necessary.
+Now lets move down to that lovely CSS, here you can change the font color, text- decoration, underling, weight, but there is a lot more you can do, hack away.
 So now you can text-align and almost anything else in flash's limited css.